kazurayam/Materials/README.md

-A library to support Screenshot management in Katalon Studio
+Screenshot repository in Katalon Studio
 ====